FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 If you don't have FusionAuth running, [get it running in 5 minutes](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide).

-Go to "Settings" and create an API key.
-We'll be using this for easier theme management and to read from user data, so configure these allowed endpoints:

-* `/api/theme`: all methods
-* `/api/user`: all methods

-You may also specify no specific endpoint settings.
-This creates a super-user key.
-Fine for this tutorial, but for production, please limit access.

 Then get a license key and activate it. *Please note that advanced registration forms are a paid edition feature.
 You can [learn more about paid editions and sign up for a free trial here](/pricing).*

 Next, [activate your license](/docs/v1/tech/reactor).
 Whew, that's all done.